 Medical advice 1177

-If you need medical advise, free of charge, please call Sjukvårdsupplysningen 1177, 24-hours a day!
-They have specially trained and experienced nurses who answer your questions.
+If you are in need of medical advise the healthcare advice line 1177 provides medical advice for free 24-hours a day.
+They have specially trained end experienced nurses on call to answer your questions.

 Where to go for emergency treatment